 You can also drag a CSV file directly into a web map from your computer.

-When you add a CSV file with location information (street addresses or latitude-longitude coordinates), the map viewer locates the features on the map.
+When you add a CSV file with location information (street addresses or coordinates), the features are located on the map.
 If you add a CSV file that doesn't contain location information, a table is added instead.
 In this case, the file is recognized as containing street addresses.

-- If necessary, in the Add CSV Layer window, for Country, choose United States.
+- If necessary, in the Add CSV Layer window, for In, choose United States.

-Depending on your organization’s configuration, Country may default to a value other than World.
+Depending on your organization’s configuration, In may default to a value other than World.
 (For example, it may default to United States.)

 In the table, the Field Name column lists the field names (column headings) from the CSV file.
 In the Location Fields column, these field names are matched to appropriate categories of address information for the specified country.
 The ADDRESS field, for example, is correctly interpreted as containing street addresses.
 The CITY field is correctly interpreted as containing city names.